LucasFrecia/es6-modules-express-mongo-docker-burgers-crud/README.md

 ### mongo imported data

 Data added when building with docker is held in file `init.json` inside `mongo` dir

+### ES6 modules are available in modern browsers, this example proyect will only work with those that do support them:

+* Safari 10.1
+* Chrome 61
+* Firefox 60
+* Edge 16

 ## Creator